White House said to give inside access for bin Laden film

 She added: "Our goal is an accurate portrayal of the men and women of the CIA, their vital mission and the commitment to public service that defines them.
 The protection of national security equities is always paramount in any engagement with the entertainment industry."

-Pentagon spokesman George Little said, "The Department of Defense, as well as other agencies and departments, regularly engage with the entertainment industry to inform projects ranging from books to documentaries to feature films.
+Pentagon spokesman George Little said, "The Department of Defence, as well as other agencies and departments, regularly engage with the entertainment industry to inform projects ranging from books to documentaries to feature films.

 "Many individuals in the industry expressed interest in developing projects on what can only be described as one of the top intelligence and military successes of a generation," Little added.
 "Our engagement on these projects was driven by a desire to inform, not by timing."